mhthies/taps/readme.md

 ## How to install

-Download the latest stable version from master branch (Yes, there aren't any yet.) or development version from develop branch.
+Download the latest stable version from master branch or development version from develop branch.

-Download jQuery 2.1.4 from [jquery.com](http://jquery.com/download/) and canvasJS from [canvasjs.com](http://canvasjs.com/download-html5-charting-graphing-library/) and place the minified js files in `/lib` folder.
+Download jQuery 2.1.4 from [jquery.com](http://jquery.com/download/) and canvasJS from [canvasjs.com](http://canvasjs.com/download-html5-charting-graphing-library/)
+and place the minified js files in `/lib` folder.

 Open `index.htm` in your browser or provide it as a web service and enjoy.

+You can also use my online service at http://files.mhthies.de/taps

 ## License